dmanzer2/vorex/_posts/2015-11-11-top-5-best-practices-for-project-and-resource-management-in-healthcare-orgs.md

 ---

-For many healthcare organizations, staying on top of projects and resources has almost begun to rival brain surgery in terms of complexity.<!--more-->
+For many healthcare organizations, staying on top of projects and resources has almost begun to rival brain surgery in terms of complexity.

 ![project management software](https://media.giphy.com/media/ByTXInkbCJ0Vq/giphy.gif){: .aligncenter}